FZJ-JSC/JUBE/docs/glossar.rst

         * local pattern will overwrite imported pattern
         * the name of the external set can differ to the local one by using ``init-with="filename.xml:external_name"``

-      * patternsets can be used inside the analyzer-command
+      * patternsets can be used inside the analyser tag
-      * different sets, which are used inside the same analyzer, must be compatible
+      * different sets, which are used inside the same analyser, must be compatible

    pattern_tag
       A pattern is used to parse your output files and create your result data.